OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 ## Overview

-OpenNebula’s **Veeam Backup Integration** provides robust, agentless backup and recovery for OpenNebula VMs using **Veeam Backup & Replication**.
+The OpenNebula-Veeam&reg; Backup Integration provides robust, agentless backup and recovery for OpenNebula VMs using Veeam Backup & Replication.
 The integration works by exposing a native **oVirt-compatible REST API** (via the ovirtAPI server component), allowing Veeam to connect to OpenNebula as if it were an oVirt/RHV hypervisor.

 This enables Veeam to perform image-level backups, incremental backups (using Changed Block Tracking), and granular restores (Full VM, file-level) directly from the Veeam console.
 This integration is part of OpenNebula Enterprise Edition (EE).